yrmvgh/yiufcrawl/README.md

       would be very valuable here, reducing the cold damage done, as well as increasing the healing from fire damage.
 Unfortunately, there is no water resistance buff... muahahaha....
     * Unarmed combat gets a fire brand.
+    * They start with ephemeral 3 mutation, and slowly lose it as they gain experience (as they become more corporeal).
+The ephemeral mutation give a chance that attacks (both melee and ranged) will completely pass through the Djinni.
     * Dithmenos rejects Dj of course

 * Mummies